ddevault/Craft.Net/README.md

 * **Craft.Net.TerrainGeneration**: Various terrain generators
   * Vanilla flatland support

-More libraries are planned for the future, including Craft.Net.AI, Craft.Net.Logic, and more.
+More libraries are planned for the future.
 All libraries in Craft.Net support Windows, Linux, and Mac.
 The long-term goal is to recreate the entire Minecraft ecosystem in C#, and to offer interopability with vanilla Minecraft.

 **A note on submodules**: Craft.Net includes external dependencies in the form of git submodules.
 When cloning Craft.Net, please use `git clone --recursive git://github.com/SirCmpwn/Craft.Net.git`.
 If you've already cloned it, you can fetch submodules manually with `git submodule update --init`.

+The latest supported Minecraft version is **1.6.2**.

 ## Community and Related Projects